donei003/rshell/cheatsheet/gdb-cheatsheet.md

 ```

 The advantage to using this is that the contents of the array are easier to read.
-The disadvantage comes when the size of your array is large.
+The disadvantage comes when the size of your array is large and the output goes off of the screen.

 ```
   (gdb) set print array-indexes on